 How to license Microsoft Windows 7 for VMware View deployments

-I often get questions about how to license Microsoft Windows 7 in a VMware View VDI deployment, I will try to elaborate what is needed in general and for specific scenarios.
+I often get questions about Licensing Windows 7 in a VMware View deployment.
+I will try to elaborate what is needed in general and for specific scenarios.
 By understanding how they apply to common VMware View scenarios you can calculate and try to get the most out of existing and new licenses needed.

 Every device you want to use to access the VMware View environment, with Windows 7 Desktops, needs to be licensed.
 It does not matter if it is a PC, a Thin or Zero client, an iPad or similar devices, every device accessing Windows 7 via VDI needs to be licensed.